Truck Rear-End Crash Lawsuits in AZ

 Every year, approximately 400,000 commercial trucks are involved in vehicle crashes in the United States, according to The Federal Motor Carrier Safety Administration (FMCSA).
 Around 70,000 of these collisions are rear-end crashes.
 When a passenger vehicle rear-ends a truck, the injuries may be more severe than if a truck rear-ends another vehicle.

 If you or a loved one has been injured in a rear-end truck crash, you may be eligible to recover compensation.
 Contact an experienced Arizona truck accident attorney today to explore your legal options.

 For additional information about filing a legal claim, fill out the Free Case Review form on this page.

 Causes of Rear-end Truck Crashes

-The FMSCA conducted a study on truck rear-end crashes and found some common factors among the crashes.
-Listed below are factors that often contribute to rear-end crashes:
+The FMSCA conducted a study on truck rear-end crashes and found some common factors that often contribute to rear-end crashes, including:

 - Either the driver of the passenger vehicle or the truck driver was under the influence of alcohol.